rfluethi/WordPress-Playgrounds/column-example/README.md

 ## Usage

-To use this example, you can start the WordPress Playground with the following URL structure:
+To use this example, you can start the WordPress Playground with the following URL:

 ```
 https://playground.wordpress.net/?mode=seamless&blueprint-url=https://raw.githubusercontent.com/rfluethi/WordPress-Playgrounds/main/column-example/blueprint.json